-- 3.1.0.
-Under the Tender Regulations the role of a Bidder in the tender process is to: - 3.1.1. make submissions to Ofgem where and when required at each stage of a Tender Exercise see Sections 6 to 9 for further details; - 3.1.2. respond to clarification requests from Ofgem regarding Submissions within a reasonable period see Sections 6 to 9 for further details; - 3.1.3. make payments to Ofgem at each relevant stage of a Tender Exercise, as advised in the Tender Regulations see Sections 6 to 9 for further details; and - 3.1.4. provide all relevant information to, and resolve all relevant matters with the Developer and any other relevant parties for the transfer of Transmission Assets for a Qualifying Project for which they are the Preferred Bidder / Successful Bidder see Sections 8 and 9 for further details. - 3.1.5.
-Bidders are encouraged to become familiar with all the events of disqualification and cancellation detailed in the Tender Regulations.
+- 3.4 Under the Tender Regulations the role of a Bidder in the tender process is to: - 3.5 make submissions to Ofgem where and when required at each stage of a Tender Exercise see Sections 6 to 9 for further details;

+- 3.6 respond to clarification requests from Ofgem regarding Submissions within a reasonable period see Sections 6 to 9 for further details; - 3.7 make payments to Ofgem at each relevant stage of a Tender Exercise, as advised in the Tender Regulations - see Sections 6 to 9 for further details; and - 3.8 provide all relevant information to, and resolve all relevant matters with the Developer and any other relevant parties for the transfer of Transmission Assets for a Qualifying Project for which they are the Preferred Bidder / Successful Bidder see Sections 8 and 9 for further details. - 3.9 Bidders are encouraged to become familiar with all the events of disqualification and cancellation detailed in the Tender Regulations.
-3.2.

 Bidder Groups

-- 3.2.0.
-Bidders may be a single person or may wish to collaborate with other persons to form a Bidder Group. - 3.2.1.
-Where a Bidder is acting on behalf of a Bidder Group, it must have express authority to act in this regard. - 3.2.2.
-Bidder Groups are expected to be finalised prior to making ITT Submissions. - 3.2.3.
-If a Bidder Group is chosen as the Preferred Bidder for a Qualifying Project, Ofgem would expect a special purpose vehicle or similar to be established prior to granting the OFTO Licence.
+- 3.10 Bidders may be a single person or may wish to collaborate with other persons to form a Bidder Group. - 3.11 Where a Bidder is acting on behalf of a Bidder Group, it must have express authority to act in this regard. - 3.12 Bidder Groups are expected to be finalised prior to making ITT Submissions. - 3.13 If a Bidder Group is chosen as the Preferred Bidder for a Qualifying Project, Ofgem would expect a special purpose vehicle or similar to be established prior to granting the OFTO Licence.
 This is because Ofgem is required to identify the person to whom an OFTO Licence is to be granted.

-3.3.
 Changes to a Bidder Group

-3.3.0.
-Where a Bidder Group wishes to change its membership, it must notify Ofgem.
-Ofgem will not recognise any change to the Bidder Group membership until it has given its permission for the change.

-- 3.3.1.
-Where a Bidder Group seeks to change its membership after the PQ stage and before the ITT Stage, Ofgem will reassess whether the revised Bidder Group meets the criteria set out in the PQ Document as part of its ITT Submission.
-Ofgem will permit that change provided the new membership meets the selection criteria set out in the PQ Document. - 3.3.2.
-Where a Bidder Group seeks to change its membership after an ITT Questionnaire or after its appointment as Preferred Bidder, Ofgem may permit the change, provided the requirements of the Tender Regulations are met. - 3.3.3.
-Ofgem may refuse permission to a change in a Bidder Group where that Bidder Group fails to demonstrate it is able to fulfil the criteria that led to its inclusion at the previous stage of a Tender Exercise or where Ofgem determines that it would not be fair and equitable to other Bidders. - 3.3.4.
-Bidders should note that any change to the membership of a Bidder Group that has not been approved by Ofgem may result in disqualification from a Tender Exercise, as detailed in the Tender Regulations. - 3.3.5.
-Where Ofgem has permitted a change to the membership of a Bidder Group membership, it may give notice to the Bidder Group of the amount of any relevant payment payable to Ofgem as advised by the Tender Regulations. - 3.3.6.
-Bidders should become familiar with the provisions related to changes to bidder groups in the Tender Regulations.
+- 3.14 Where a Bidder Group wishes to change its membership, it must notify Ofgem.
+Ofgem will not recognise any change to the Bidder Group membership until it has given its permission for the change. - 3.15 Where a Bidder Group seeks to change its membership after the PQ stage or EPQ Stage and before the ITT Stage, Ofgem will reassess whether the revised Bidder Group meets the criteria set out in the PQ Document or EPQ Document respectively as part of its ITT Submission.
+Ofgem will permit that change provided the new membership meets the selection criteria set out in the PQ Document or EPQ Document, as applicable. - 3.16 Where a Bidder Group seeks to change its membership after an ITT Questionnaire or after its appointment as Preferred Bidder, Ofgem may permit the change, provided the requirements of the Tender Regulations are met. - 3.17 Ofgem may refuse permission to a change in a Bidder Group where that Bidder Group fails to demonstrate it is able to fulfil the criteria that led to its inclusion at the previous stage of a Tender Exercise or where Ofgem determines that it would not be fair and equitable to other Bidders.

-3.4.
+- 3.18 Bidders should note that any change to the membership of a Bidder Group that has not been approved by Ofgem may result in disqualification from a Tender Exercise, as detailed in the Tender Regulations. - 3.19 Where Ofgem has permitted a change to the membership of a Bidder Group membership, it may give notice to the Bidder Group of the amount of any relevant payment payable to Ofgem as advised by the Tender Regulations. - 3.20 Bidders should become familiar with the provisions related to changes to bidder groups in the Tender Regulations.

 Developer/Bidder Contact